kbventures/next-i18next-blog/blog.md

     * Go to the GitHub website ([**https://github.com**](https://github.com)).

-    * Log in to your GitHub account.
+    * Sign up or log in to your GitHub account.

     * Click on the "+" sign in the top right corner and select "New Repository."